vt6/vt6/spec/foundation.md

 Terminals respond by writing response messages onto the same message stream.

 Whenever input becomes available on a message stream, processes SHALL read that input without unreasonable delay.
-Input from one of the message stream that is not part of a syntactically valid VT6 message SHALL be discarded.
+Input from a message stream that is not part of a syntactically valid VT6 message SHALL be discarded.
 The reading process SHALL skip ahead to the next `{` character and attempt to read the next message from this point.

 #### 3.3.1.
 As a client